 “They had third and forever and threw a 97-yard touchdown pass,” lamented Parks, who starts his eighth year at Harris County this fall.
 Painful losses during the 2010 campaign, like the one to Griffin, left the Tigers with an underachieving record of 3-7, and 2-4 in Region 3A competition.

-Harris County defensie end Jordan Jenkins (90) is one of the
+Harris County defensie end Jordan Jenkins (90) is one of the top college prospects in the nation. |

 What’s more, last season was the first time the Tigers missed the playoffs since 2006.
 For the 2011 season, Parks hopes the Harris County defense can once again keep the Tigers in ballgames and the offense can produce enough points to win.
 The Tigers return eight starters from the 2010 defense that only allowed 10 points per game.